Minep/lunaix-os/README.md

 ## Booting the kernel

 Since lunaix is a kernel, much like linux.
-It require additional setup to make the magic.
-And, as it is "much like linux", methods to make linux kernel boot can also apply to lunaix without or with little translation, as we will discuss below.
+It requires additional setup to do the magic.
+And, as in "much like linux", methods to make linux kernel boot can also apply to lunaix without or with little translation, as we will discuss below.

 The bootloader part is generic, any bootloader, for example GRUB will work (not tested for UEFI, but I expect this would be an exception), or booting up in QEMU using `-kernel` option